peterjc/thapbi-pict/docs/introduction.rst

 In this illustrative flow chart of the default pipeline, the input paired FASTQ files are green, the intermediate per-sample FASTA and TSV files are yellow, and the output reports are in orange.
-The individual steps of the pipeline are dark blue boxes, and the ITS1 or other marker database is a pale blue cylinder.
+The individual steps of the pipeline are dark blue boxes.

 Read preparation
 ----------------